srobo/team-emails/SR2021/2021-02-12-discord-mentoring.md

 ---
-to: Teams who didn't attend session 1
+to: Teams who didn't attend the leagues
 via: discord
 ---

 Hey team $TLA,

-We noticed you didn't make it to the first league session.
+We noticed you didn't make it to the recent league sessions.
 We wanted to reach out to see if there was any more support we could provide you, or questions we could answer?